oebinisa/Ansible-Modular-Config-with-Roles/README.md

         [default]
         inventory = ./inventory.txt
+        vault_password_file = ~/.vault_pass.txt

+        #[ssh_connection]
+        #pipelining = true

     Verify:

         ansible --list-hosts all

-5. Create Playbooks.
+5. Create Playbooks and setup the servers.

     Ensure all necessary packages are installed on the various machines.
 Install and configure them accordingly

-    5a.
+    **5a.
+Hostnames**

     Create main playbooks/hostname.yml:

         ---
         - hosts: all